Skip to Content

 Cook the Vietnamese Lemongrass Chicken until it caramelizes with the other ingredients.

-• Refrigerate – Store leftovers in an airtight container; they will keep for three days.
+• Refrigerate: Store the leftover chicken in an airtight container for 3-4 days.

-• Freeze – Allow the dish to cool and add to a freezer-safe container.
-Vietnamese lemongrass chicken will freeze for 3 months.
+• Freeze: Let the dish cool and transfer it to a freezer-safe container.
+Vietnamese lemongrass chicken freezes for 4-6 months.

 Vietnamese Lemongrass Chicken (Gà Xào Sả)